Skar0ps/CoolDevStuff/README.md

  Titre | Lien | Description
 | ----------- | ----------- | -----------|
-**FreeTTS** | [https://freetts.com/](https://freetts.com/) | TTS pour ajouter de l’accessibilité à ce que vous faites, produit des sons au format MP3
+**FreeTTS** | [https://freetts.com/](https://freetts.com/) | TTS for better accessibility, allows download in MP3 format
-**Game Accessibility Guidelines** | [https://gameaccessibilityguidelines.com/](https://gameaccessibilityguidelines.com/) | Le livre sacré pour rendre vos jeux accessibles au maximum (classé du plus facile à implémenter au plus complexe)
+**Game Accessibility Guidelines** | [https://gameaccessibilityguidelines.com/](https://gameaccessibilityguidelines.com/) | The holy book for game accessibility, ranked by difficulty of implementation
-**Who can use** | [https://www.whocanuse.com/](https://www.whocanuse.com/) | Donnes un aperçu sur le rendu d’une couleur sur une autre en fonction de certains problèmes liés à la vision (ex: cécité partielle, daltonisme)
+**Who can use** | [https://www.whocanuse.com/](https://www.whocanuse.com/) | Gives a preview of what a combination of two colors would look like to somewhat with a certain vision impairment (eg: partially blind, colorblind, etc.)
 |